Looker is powerful and expensive.

 Most Looker deployments stall because the data model was never finished

-Looker's power comes from LookML - the semantic layer that sits between your raw warehouse tables and every chart a user touches.
-When that layer is incomplete, inconsistent, or built by someone who left the company, every Explore becomes a trust problem.
+Looker's power comes from LookML - the semantic layer between your warehouse tables and every chart a user touches.
+When that layer is incomplete or built by someone who left, every Explore becomes a trust problem.
 Sales pulls pipeline numbers that don't match finance.
-Marketing reports a CAC that conflicts with the CFO's spreadsheet.
-Developers add dimensions without governance, so the same field appears four times with four different definitions.
-Looker's native features - derived tables, persistent derived tables, symmetric aggregates, datagroups for caching - exist precisely to prevent this, but they require deliberate architecture.
-Most mid-market teams never get there because the initial implementation was scoped too thin or handed to an analyst who was also running reports full-time.
+The same field appears four times with four definitions.
+Looker's native features - derived tables, symmetric aggregates, datagroups for caching - exist to prevent this, but they require deliberate architecture most mid-market teams never get to.

 Revenue Institute comes in at the LookML layer, not the dashboard layer.
-We audit your existing views and models, identify broken or redundant joins, enforce field naming conventions, and build the core semantic objects your business actually needs - ARR, pipeline coverage, headcount, whatever your operating model runs on.
-We also configure Looker's access controls, user attributes, and folder structure so the right people see the right data without a free-for-all in the shared space.
-The result is a Looker instance that a non-technical operator can use without calling an analyst for every question.
+We audit your views and models, fix broken joins, enforce naming conventions, and build the core semantic objects your business runs on - ARR, pipeline coverage, headcount.
+We also configure access controls, user attributes, and folder structure so the right people see the right data.
+The result is a Looker instance a non-technical operator can use without calling an analyst for every question.

 What we build inside your Looker instance